Season 1, Episode 10

 No no, no no, you never do these processes with the actual person, thank you.
 And I had a client in this workshop, her dad had been my client years before, and he’d come to me so he could clear with his own children, which did work out.
 But his daughter was not interested in coming to me, even though she’d been trying to get pregnant for 11 years, and had tried many, many kinds of processes, including in-vitro.
 But she didn’t want to come to me because she was fundamentalist, in a religion that she didn’t see me as part of.
 I think we’re all part of everything and we’re all one, but she didn’t see me as part of it.
 But eventually she came, and on the last afternoon of the workshop we do something called the self clearing, where we vent about our judgments on ourselves.

 And then we come back to the truth of who we are, that we are souls, that we are innocent, and so on.
 And as I was listening to her do her self clearing I said to her, “Oh, you think you’re a sinner?”
 And she said to me, “Oh, I am a sinner.”
 And I said then, “Why would God give you a baby?
-It’s time for you to remember the truth of who you are, to remember that you are a spark of the divine, that you are part of God, that you are innocence, and grace, and love, and peace, and that you deserve to have it all.
+It’s time for you to remember the truth of who you are, to remember that you are a spark of the divine, that you are part of God, that you are innocent, and grace, and love, and peace, and that you deserve to have it all.
 Perfect health, effortless abundance, loving relationships.
 And for you, a baby.”
 Two weeks later she was pregnant, nine months later her dad and her husband and herself brought the baby up to my house.

 And then I did a process to take her from guilt to innocence, and two weeks later she was pregnant with a beautiful baby.
 When she said to me, “Well, I’ll just go for the next in-vitro, and I’ll see how that goes.”
 And I said, “How much does it cost?”
 She told me and I said, “You could save all that.”
 And she did, his name is Shamus.